siberianfox/tinygwiki/TinyG-Shapeoko-Notes.md

 ##Tuning Shapeoko and TinyG
 Once you are set up you can tune the Shapeoko/TinyG system for optimal performance.
 There is a page on the TinyG wiki about [tuning](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) that the following was adapted from.
 What follows are tuning instructions and guidance specifically for the Shapeoko/TinyG combination.

+Tuning the machine is about getting the maximum performance form the system while setting the "envelope" in which the machine can work.
+The envelope defines the reliable limits on all parameters.
+TinyG is written such that if Gcode asks for more than the machine can deliver (e.g. too high a feed rate) the system will execute the Gcode to the best of its ability while not exceeding the envelope set.
+So it';s important to tune the machine so you avoid over-specified Gcode files causing jobs to fail.

 ###Mechanical
 A well functioning mechanical system is the heart of tuning.
 The electrical system can at best compensate for the mechanical system, but can never fundamentally improve it.
 Here are a number of points to make sure the Shapeoko itself is tuned up.